mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 User Defined Classes
 --------------------

-We've already seen classes like ``str``, ``int``, ``float`` and ``Turtle``.
-These were defined by Python and made available for us to use.
-However, in many cases when we are solving problems we need to create data objects that are related to the problem we are trying to solve.
-We need to create our own classes.
+We've already seen classes like ``str``, ``int``, ``tuple``, ``Turtle``, etc.  These were defined by Python and made available for us to use.
+However, customized data objects, related to a particular problem, may enable us to solve that problem more easily.
+We will now see how to create our own classes.

-As an example, consider the concept of a checking account at a bank.
+As an example, consider a checking account at a bank.
 An account has an owner and a current balance.
-A particular account could be owned by Joe have a current balance of 150.
-This is the state of that account.
+A particular account could be owned by Jan have a current balance of 150.
+This is the **state** of that account.

 Thinking about our diagram above, we could draw an ``Account`` object as shown here.